delabassee/odl2021-lab/step/switch-expression.md

 A few things to note:

-* Exhaustiveness is enforced, i.e. all possible track values are tested.
+* Exhaustiveness is detected without the default label, i.e. all possible track values are tested.
 To confirm this, simply remove one of the cases, you will notice that the compiler will complain with the "The switch expression does not cover all possible input values" error.
 You can solve this by either making sure all the cases are covered or by introducing a "default" case.

 * Values produced by Switch Expression have a common type.